 If not handled well, these costs can snowball, derailing both budgets and timelines.
 A recent Gartner report mentions that 16% of the respondents feel high maintenance costs is one of the significant challenges to automated software testing.

-This was the focal point of Quality Horizon Episode 2, a recent roundtable featuring Hemalatha Murugesan (Associate Vice President, LTIMindtree), Gandharv Madhan (Creator, Salesforce Testing Guy), and Lucio Daza (VP of Product Marketing, Katalon).
+This was the focal point of Quality Horizon Season 2, Episode 2, a recent roundtable featuring Hemalatha Murugesan (Associate Vice President, LTIMindtree), Gandharv Madhan (Creator, Salesforce Testing Guy), and Lucio Daza (VP of Product Marketing, Katalon).
 Their collective expertise unraveled a wealth of insights into the challenges of test maintenance and actionable strategies to mitigate them.

 Hema aptly described test maintenance as a “marathon, not a sprint.”
 She elaborated on the analogy of going to the gym to lose weight, “It’s not like I lose one pound and I’m done with it.
 It has to be consistent.”
 QA teams often jump headfirst into automation, dazzled by promises of efficiency, but overlook the long-term effort needed to maintain their frameworks and scripts.